HyperFoldUK/sparse-ternary-fma/README.md

 ---

-## The Problem: The Bottleneck in TFHE and Low-Precision AI
+## The Problem: The Bottleneck in TFHE and Low-Precision LLM Inference

+Two critical domains face the same fundamental bottleneck: **ternary arithmetic efficiency**.

+### Fully Homomorphic Encryption (FHE)

-Fully Homomorphic Encryption (FHE) promises to revolutionize secure computing, but its practical adoption has been hindered by a significant performance bottleneck.
+Fully Homomorphic Encryption promises to revolutionize secure computing, but its practical adoption has been hindered by a significant performance bottleneck.
 Schemes like TFHE (Fully Homomorphic Encryption over the Torus) rely on polynomial arithmetic, where the multiplication of large polynomials is the most computationally expensive operation.
 When using ternary secret keys (composed of -1, 0, and 1), traditional integer representations are incredibly inefficient, wasting up to 87.5% of the memory and computational resources.
-This overhead makes it challenging to build high-performance, client-side FHE applications and limits the advancement of low-precision AI, which could otherwise benefit from the speed and efficiency of ternary arithmetic.
+This overhead makes it challenging to build high-performance, client-side FHE applications.

+### Low-Precision LLM Inference

+Modern Large Language Models (LLMs) are increasingly adopting ternary quantization (BitNet, 1.58-bit models) to reduce memory footprint and computational cost.
+However, traditional frameworks represent ternary weights using 8-bit or 32-bit integers, wasting 75-93% of memory bandwidth and storage.
+Matrix-vector multiplications in transformer layers—the dominant operation in LLM inference—suffer from this inefficiency, limiting deployment on edge devices and increasing inference latency. **Efficient ternary arithmetic is the key to unlocking real-time, on-device LLM inference.**

 ## The Solution: Sparse Processing, 2-Bit Packing, and SIMD Acceleration